• There are no suggestions because the search field is empty.

 Blog

 Kindergarten.
-For most children, it’s the foundation of their education.
 A time for both play and learning (much of which overlap), kindergarten is a big step for children.
 And kindergarten registration is a big decision for parents.
-If you’re debating between joining the public school system or choosing a private school in Massachusetts, here’s a list of factors to consider.
+If you’re debating between joining the public school system or choosing a private school in Massachusetts, there's a lot to consider.
+When comparing these public vs private kindergarten options in Massachusetts, families often weigh curriculum, class size, and overall experience before completing kindergarten registration.
 Keep in mind that every public school system, and every private or independent school is different, and the factors below will vary in importance and relevance for each.

+There are many differences between public and private kindergarten teachers, and this is one of the most important differences parents consider during kindergarten registration.
 Teachers at public schools are required to hold valid state licenses, as well as meet certain criteria to serve students with special learning considerations.
 Private school teachers don’t have the same requirements.
-This means that if you know your child requires special guidance or attention, or has a diagnosed learning concern, inquire as to whether a private school is properly equipped to meet his needs.
+If your child has specific learning needs, be sure to confirm that a private kindergarten can provide appropriate support services.

 compressed_teacher-helping-pre-k-boy-1